datacarpentry/shell-genomics/lessons/02_searching_files.md

 Original contributors:
 Paul Wilson, Milad Fatenejad, Sasha Wood and Radhika Khetani for Software Carpentry (http://software-carpentry.org/)

+# Learning Objectives
+* Employ the grep command to search for information within files.
+* Print the results of a command to a file.
+* Access resources to learn more information about the shell.

 ## Searching files

 We showed a little how to search within a file using `less`.
 We can also